microsoft/bedrock/docs/firstWorkload/README.md

 1. Private key: for Flux to authenticate against the GitOps repo
 2. Public key: for the GitOps repo to validate the passed credentials.

-The public key will be uploaded to GitHub as a deploy key.
+The public key will be uploaded to Azure Devops as a deploy key.
 The private key will be used during the cluster deployment of Flux.

 ### Add Deploy Key to the Manifest Repository
 Prerequisites: